cloud-gov/cg-site/content/docs/apps/experimental/mongodb.md

 - /docs/services/mongodb36
 ---

 [**This is an experimental feature.**]({{< relref "docs/apps/experimental/experimental.md" >}}) This service cannot be made generally available until FedRAMP has approved this service.
-Please email [cloud.gov support](mailto:cloud-gov-support@gsa.gov) to register your interest in this feature so we can let you know when it is generally available.
+Please email [cloud.gov support](mailto:cloud-gov-support@gsa.gov) to register your interest in this feature so we can let you know when the service is available.

 ## Plans